3

 5

 • $\begingroup$ What exactly is the question?
-It seems there are both reachable states from which you can go back and reachable states from which you cannot go back (and non reachable states from which you could come back for that matter). $\endgroup$ Jan 8, 2021 at 2:29
+It seems there are both reachable states from which you can go back and reachable states from which you cannot go back (and non reachable states from which you could come back for that matter). $\endgroup$ Commented Jan 8, 2021 at 2:29

-• $\begingroup$ The question is how do you bring both coins to the starting position? $\endgroup$ Jan 8, 2021 at 3:52
+• $\begingroup$ The question is how do you bring both coins to the starting position? $\endgroup$ Commented Jan 8, 2021 at 3:52

 • $\begingroup$ What I mean is: it depends.
 On the initial sequence of moves.
-Do you want a solution for any such sequence or am I allowed to choose it? $\endgroup$ Jan 8, 2021 at 4:16
+Do you want a solution for any such sequence or am I allowed to choose it? $\endgroup$ Commented Jan 8, 2021 at 4:16

 • $\begingroup$ I see where the confusion was.
 You need to find a sequence of moves that brings both coins to the starting position.
-I will rephrase the text in the puzzle. $\endgroup$ Jan 8, 2021 at 4:22
+I will rephrase the text in the puzzle. $\endgroup$ Commented Jan 8, 2021 at 4:22

-• $\begingroup$ Just to be clear you can move X where you like - it's movement isn't governed by the tile Y is on? $\endgroup$ Jan 8, 2021 at 11:12
+• $\begingroup$ Just to be clear you can move X where you like - it's movement isn't governed by the tile Y is on? $\endgroup$ Commented Jan 8, 2021 at 11:12

 1 Answer 1